SachinthyaCodes/AI-powered-digital-marketing-optimizer/README.md

-# AI-Powered Digital Marketing Optimizer
+# Predict campaign performance - AI-Powered Digital Marketing Optimizer

 AI-Powered Digital Marketing Optimizer is an intelligent platform that helps Sri Lankan SMEs enhance their marketing performance using AI, ML, and NLP.
 It provides campaign optimization, sentiment analysis, forecasting, and smart insights through web and mobile applications.